All Episodes

 I'm not.

-If he was elected president, we were apoplectic about this.
+We were apoplectic about this.

 I remembered this.

-This is this is McCain reaching across the aisle.
+This is McCain reaching across the aisle.

 Back to the audio sound bites.

-NPR, all things considered, during a report about the 2010 midterm elections in Ohio.
+During a report about the 2010 midterm elections in Ohio.

 Here's an oddity that I heard about last week.

-Do you remember what Rush Limbaugh's operation chaos was?
+Do you remember what Rush Limbaugh's Operation Chaos was?

 I do.